How to give feedback that motivates & engages

 Step 4: Give actionable recommendations for improvement

 There’s nothing worse than receiving feedback that gives you no clue on how to improve.
-Follow the description of the situation with actionable suggestions on how the employee can improve.
+What makes feedback effective is following the description of the situation with actionable suggestions on how the employee can get better in the future.

 An actionable recommendation is:

-• Able to be accomplished within a specific amount of time
+- Possible to accomplish within a specific amount of time

 For example, saying “you need to give better presentations” only leaves the recipient confused and demoralized.
 Instead, opt for something like, “to improve your presentation skills, focus on maintaining eye contact with the audience and speaking more slowly.”